 I’ll coach clients to reach goals you’ve helped them identify.
 Recovery is all about changing behaviors and getting reconnected to one’s true self.
 My coaching will take its lead from you and other team members.
 I’ll update you regularly — in a way that is helpful and convenient for you — and we can discuss that one-on-one.
 I know how busy you are — I want to make it as simple as possible.

 Let me tell you about my education.
-My certification will be earned through the Carolyn Costin Institute.
+My certification was earned through the Carolyn Costin Institute.
 I took the coaching course for recovered coaches — it consists of 12 in-depth modules with a written test at the end of each one which Carolyn personally reviewed and commented on.
 The course took me 11 months to complete.
 I also passed a written final exam which took me 60 hours to complete and required me to write dialogues that I would have with clients on various topics I learned in the course — including discussing how culture affects body image and the necessity for clients (and all of us) to protect ourselves from diet culture by deleting Instagram feeds and practicing mindfulness so you can respond rather than react to life situations and urges for eating disorder behaviors.
 Carolyn Costin personally reviewed all of my work and gave me feedback.
 I will continue to receive supervision as needed from Carolyn and certified CCI coaches.

 I believe clients who have a therapist and a coach have the best of both worlds.